calebcodesgud/Personal-finance-webscraper/README.md

 # Bitnodes only
 python bitnodes_scraper.py

+# Coin.dance only
+python coindance_scraper.py

 # Etherscan only
 python etherscan_scraper.py
 ```

 Each individual scraper will automatically load its URL from `links.json`.

+## Enabled/Disabled Scrapers

+Each scraper can be independently toggled in `links.json` by setting its `enabled` field to `true` or `false`.
+Disabled scrapers are skipped entirely — no browser session is opened for them and no output file is written.
+The run summary will show `SKIPPED (disabled)` for any scraper that was turned off.

 ## Date Gate Feature